 Perhaps you have seen a display of polarized sunglasses in a store.
-You can quickly test to see if the glasses are really polarized by looking through the lenses of two glasses and rotating one pair by 90º.
-If both pair of glasses are polarized, the lenses will appear to go black.
+You can quickly test to see if the glasses are really polarized by looking through the lenses of two glasses and rotating one pair by 90°.
+If both pairs of glasses are polarized, the lenses will appear to go black.
 Why is that?

 To explain the darkened lenses, we need to think of the light as an electromagnetic wave.
 An electromagnetic wave has varying electric and magnetic fields perpendicular to the direction the wave is traveling.
 This experiment focuses only on the electric field variation, represented by a vector.
 Light emitted from a typical source such as a flashlight is randomly polarized, meaning that the electric vector points in varying directions.